pycom/pycom-documentation/chapter/firmwareapi/micropython/usocket.md

 #####<function>socket.sendall(bytes)</function>

-Alias of socket.send(bytes).
+Alias of `socket.send(bytes)`.

 #####<function>socket.recv(bufsize)</function>

 Receive data from the socket.
 The return value is a bytes object representing the data received.
-The maximum amount of data to be received at once is specified by bufsize.
+The maximum amount of data to be received at once is specified by `bufsize`.

 #####<function>socket.sendto(bytes, address)</function>